Table of Contents

 How To Unclog Hair Follicles Naturally?

 Use a mixture of ginger paste and lemon juice to cleanse your scalp.
 Massage the mixture gently while moving your fingertips in a small circular motion.
-Let it sit for 5-10 minutes so that the hair follicles become unclogged.
+Let it sit for 5-10 minutes so the hair follicles become unclogged.
 Then, wash off with lukewarm water.

 How To Rejuvenate Hair Follicles Naturally?